IBM/ibm-block-csi-driver/README.md

     - Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, Compressed or Deduplicated) and fstype(xfs\ext4).
     - Storage system secret - to define the storage credential(user and password) and its address.
 * [Driver Usage](#driver-usage)
-    - Example of how to create PVC and Statefulset application, with full detail behind the scenes.
+    - Create PVC and Statefulset application, with full detail behind the scenes.
 * [Driver Uninstallation](#driver-uninstallation)